Should I Rebrand WordPress for Clients?

 In the branding section, you can enter your company name as well as your own website link.
 This replaces the default WordPress title and link attached to the logo above the login screen.
 Instead, your company name will be set as the link title, and your website will be the link your client is redirected to if they click on your logo above the login screen.
 You could also make this connect to your client’s site if you prefer.

-Now we take White Label another step further to customise the admin area your clients see when they log in.
+Now we take White Label another step further to customize the admin area your clients see when they log in.
 Firstly, you can select the option to remove the WordPress logo in the top left corner of the admin bar.

 Alternatively, you can opt to replace the admin bar WordPress logo with your own.